jungr-ait/snippets/qt-creator.md

 following adoptions must be made:

 ```
 1) CMAKE_PREFIX_PATH to /opt/ros/kinetic
 2) CMAKE_INSTALL_PREFIX to <ws>/devel
 3) Build directory to <ws>/build
 ```

+In short:

+  *  Replace the src/CMakeLists.txt symlink with an actual file
+  *  Open qtcreator from the console.
+  *  File -> “Open File or project…“, then pick ~/catkin_ws/src/CMakeLists.txt and set the build dir to ~/catkin_ws/build/

+  *  Select the tab Projects -> Build Settings and add these CMake arguments:

+  * -DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel

+  *  Close & reopen qtcreator (from a console where you sourced ROS setup.bash!) to make sure it generates the project.
+    Ready to go!